rvbug/NLP/transformers/README.md

 <img width="185" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/07e64c70-c71b-4343-aa23-f79fec596bf7">

 ## Multi-Head Attention

+Imagine a sentence having multiple attention, is there a way to parallelize it?
+We could use this idea to make the attention mechanism very efficient

 N = Vocab size (all the words in your corpus) n = Maximum sequence length in (# of words with largest sentence) *[2048 in GPT-3]*